cmelcher/cmelcher.github.io/tinyml/summer2025.md

 ### Step 4: Test the Model
 Finally, students tested their models using new drawings, including some borrowed from classmates.
-A testing script (`testing_binary.py`) displayed predictions in real time, showing whether the model classified the card as a star or a circle.
+The `testing_binary.py` script displayed predictions in real time.

 <p align="center">
   <img src="/assets/tinyml/summer2025/testing_binary.png" alt="Testing script" style="width:40%;"><br><em>Testing script used to evaluate classification results.</em>
 </p>

+**Reflection Questions:**
+- Which step size led to faster or more stable convergence?
+- How many images did your model classify correctly?
+- Were some drawings harder to classify?

-Students repeated the testing step several times, recording their model's overall accuracy.
-This activity introduced students to the **full machine learning workflow**:data collection and labeling, to training, optimization, and evaluation.
+This activity introduced students to the **full machine learning workflow**: data collection, labeling, training, optimization, and evaluation.

----

 ## Task 2: Handwritten Digit Classification (MNIST on Arduino)